New icon set

 How do I apply to move?

-Information about the process, priority and the number of homes and the number of other people on the list is available from the Tower Hamlets Homeseekers website.
+Information about the process, priority and the number of homes and the number of other people on the list is available from Tower Hamlets Homeseekers.

 It’s important you get advice if you receive any legal notice.

-A Notice Seeking Possession from Poplar HARCA is the first stage of a process that could lead to you losing your home.
+A notice of seeking possession from Poplar HARCA is the first stage of a process that could lead to you losing your home.

-A Notice is served if Poplar HARCA has evidence that you have breached your tenancy agreement.
+A notice is served if we have evidence that you have breached your tenancy agreement.
 For example:

 • anti-social behaviour